Opentrons/opentrons/DEV_SETUP.md

 # Development Environment Setup

 This guide provides a set of opinionated instructions for setting up your computer to work on the software in Opentrons/opentrons.
-You can choose to set up your machine in a different way with different tools if you desire, but this setup is tested and recommened.
+You can choose to set up your machine in a different way with different tools if you desire, but this setup is tested and recommended.

-If you notice a discrepency between these instructions and any instructions in the documentation of tools we reference below, please [file an issue][] or [open a pull request][]!
+If you notice a discrepancy between these instructions and any instructions in the documentation of tools we reference below, please [file an issue][] or [open a pull request][]!

 ## System Setup